 About

-I am an Assistant Professor at
+I am an Assistant Professor of Computer Science at

 UMass Amherst CICS.
 In our group, we look at security and privacy attack vectors for AI